valango/assert-debug/README.md

 built-in package, with all assertion methods wrapped into _`try-catch`_ blocks.
 A global event will fire, before any assertion actually _throws_.

-An event handler will receive the `AssertionError` instance before it is actually thrown.
+An event handler will receive `AssertionError` instance before it is actually thrown.
 You can even prevent it from being thrown.
-But most importantly, by having a **_debugger breakpoint_** set inside handler, you will get access to all dynamic context that led to this assertion!
+But most importantly, by having a **_debugger breakpoint_** set inside handler function, you will get access to all dynamic context that led to this assertion!

 ## Usage